msussek/sodamat/SodaMat/README_en.md

 ### Assembly of the part __01_Getränkedüse_mit_6_Schlauchdurchführungen__

 - On the front just below the upper rebate, mark the centre of the housing with the pen
-- At the center point on the outside of the housing, stop part __01_Getränkedüse_mit_6_Schlauchdurchführungen__ so that the upper edge is flush with the upper fold of the housing
+- At the center point on the outside of the housing, press on the part __01_Getränkedüse_mit_6_Schlauchdurchführungen__ so that the upper edge is flush with the upper fold of the housing
 - On the inside of the housing, mark the centre of the 6 hose feed-through holes
 - Also mark the 4 lateral holes for screw fixing
 - Drill through the housing at the marked central point with the 24 mm bolt circle drill for the 6 hoses